awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario2.md

 You can optionally enable IPv6 for this scenario\.
 In addition to the components listed above, the configuration includes the following:
 + A size /56 IPv6 CIDR block associated with the VPC \(example: 2001:db8:1234:1a00::/56\)\.
 Amazon automatically assigns the CIDR; you cannot choose the range yourself\.
 + A size /64 IPv6 CIDR block associated with the public subnet \(example: 2001:db8:1234:1a00::/64\)\.
 You can choose the range for your subnet from the range allocated to the VPC\.
-You cannot choose the size of the VPC IPv6 CIDR block\.
+You cannot choose the size of the subnet IPv6 CIDR block\.
 + A size /64 IPv6 CIDR block associated with the private subnet \(example: 2001:db8:1234:1a01::/64\)\.
 You can choose the range for your subnet from the range allocated to the VPC\.
 You cannot choose the size of the subnet IPv6 CIDR block\.
 + IPv6 addresses assigned to the instances from the subnet range \(example: 2001:db8:1234:1a00::1a\)\.
 + An egress\-only internet gateway\.
 You use the gateway to handle requests to the internet from instances in the private subnet over IPv6 \(for example, for software updates\)\.
 An egress\-only internet gateway is necessary if you want instances in the private subnet to be able to initiate communication with the internet over IPv6\.
 For more information, see [Enable outbound IPv6 traffic using an egress\-only internet gateway](egress-only-internet-gateway.md)\.